ArchiveBox/docs/Scheduled-Archiving.md

 ### Example: Import an RSS feed from Pocket every 12 hours

-This example imports your Pocket bookmark feed and archives any new links once a day:
+This example imports your Pocket bookmark feed and archives any new links every 12 hours:

 First, set your Pocket RSS feed to "public" under https://getpocket.com/privacy_controls.